LandonTClipp/LandonTClipp.github.io/docs/blog/posts/2026-05-08-iommu-and-hardware-isolation.md

 This segues into another point worth understanding.
 When a VM is provided a device using DMA remapping on the host via an IOMMU, the question arises: can the VM itself create child IOMMU domains for further isolation?

 Modern IOMMU hardware actually does support this through nested translation.
-Intel VT-d's Scalable Mode (introduced in VT-d 3.0) and AMD-Vi both support two-level IOMMU translation — analogous to how nested page tables (Extended Page Tables on Intel) work for CPU memory virtualization.
+Intel VT-d's Scalable Mode (introduced in VT-d 3.0) and AMD-Vi both support two-level IOMMU translation, analogous to how nested page tables (Extended Page Tables on Intel) work for CPU memory virtualization.
 In this model, the guest manages a first-level translation table while the host retains a second-level table, and the hardware walks both on each DMA access.

 The catch is that software support for actually exposing this capability to a guest VM is still maturing.
 Full end-to-end support requires cooperation from the VMM, the guest kernel, and the host IOMMU driver.
 The Linux kernel's `iommufd` subsystem is the primary vehicle for this and has been gaining nested translation support since ~6.7, but it is not yet a widely deployed capability.
 In practice, most VMs that need to create child security domains fall back to a software-emulated IOMMU, or [vIOMMU](https://wiki.qemu.org/Features/VT-d), implemented by the VMM (e.g., QEMU, cloud-hypervisor).